LucDuponcheelAtGitHub/PSBP/README.md

 ### Programs and computations as components

-As far as components of a component system is concerned, I also like programs more than computations.
+As far as being components of a component system is concerned, I also like programs more than computations.

 Let's have a closer look at the associativity law code fragments